 - 1 cup all-purpose flour, spooned and leveled

 - ¼ tsp salt

 - ½ cup unsalted butter, at room temperature

 - ½ cup packed light or dark brown sugar

 - 1 large egg

-- Weigh cookie dough and divide by 12.
-Arrange 6 cookies on one baking sheet with about 2-3 inches space in-between.
-Bake one sheet after another for about 11-13 minutes.
-Remove from oven when they look pale, puffy and dry.
-Let cool for about 5 minutes until they get firm enough to move them.
-Then transfer the cookies to a cooling rack and let cool completely.
-The cookies will stay fresh in an airtight container at room temperature up to 3 days or freeze for up to 3 months.
+- Remove from the oven and let cool on the baking sheet for about 5 minutes, or until firm enough to move.
+Then, transfer to a wire rack and let cool completely.
+The cookies will stay fresh in an airtight container at room temperature for up to 3 days or freeze for up to 3 months.